David Letterman: Move to Los Angeles

 Letterman's comedic career took hold in the 1970s at The Comedy Store in Los Angeles.

 In 1975, encouraged by his then-wife Michelle and several of his Sigma Chi fraternity brothers, Letterman moved to Los Angeles, California, with the hope of becoming a comedy writer.
 He and Michelle packed their belongings in his pickup truck and headed west.
 As of 2012, he still owned the truck.
 In Los Angeles, he began performing comedy at The Comedy Store.
 Jimmie Walker saw him on stage; with an endorsement from George Miller, Letterman joined a group of comedians whom Walker hired to write jokes for his stand-up act, a group that at various times also included Jay Leno, Paul Mooney, Robert Schimmel, Richard Jeni, Louie Anderson, Elayne Boosler, Byron Allen, Jack Handey, and Steve Oedekerk.

 By the summer of 1977, Letterman was a writer and regular on the six-week summer series The Starland Vocal Band Show, broadcast on CBS.
 He hosted a 1977 pilot for a game show called The Riddlers (which was never picked up), and co-starred in the Barry Levinson-produced comedy special Peeping Times, which aired in January 1978.
 Later that year, Letterman was a cast member on Mary Tyler Moore's variety show, Mary.
 He made a guest appearance on Mork & Mindy (as a parody of EST leader Werner Erhard) and appearances on game shows such as The $20,000 Pyramid, The Gong Show, Hollywood Squares, Password Plus, and Liar's Club, as well as the Canadian cooking show Celebrity Cooks (November 1977), talk shows such as 90 Minutes Live (February 24 and April 14, 1978), and The Mike Douglas Show (April 3, 1979, and February 7, 1980).
 He was also screen tested for the lead role in the 1980 film Airplane!, a role that eventually went to Robert Hays.

 Letterman's brand of dry, sarcastic humor caught the attention of scouts for The Tonight Show Starring Johnny Carson, and he was soon a regular guest on the show.
-He became a favorite of Carson and was a regular guest host for the show beginning in 1978.
+He became a favorite of Carson and was a regular guest host for the show in 1980–1981.
 Letterman credits Carson as the person who influenced his career the most.